mDuo13/fractal-of-insight/README.md

 ## TODO / Planned Features

-- handle username changes and maybe user ID changes too
-- handle multiple decklists for worlds events (incl. stats)
+- IN PROGRESS: handle multiple decklists for worlds events (incl. stats)
 - improve performance on large event pages (e.g. team standard 2025, Ascent KL)
 - bugfix: clicking on players in the match listing doesn't work on mobile sometimes
 - stats / meta composition split by seat in teams (e.g. all the fire decks on seat C)